issus/altium-library/README.md

 # Celestial Altium Library

-An exceptional, open source database library for Altium, currently supporting MSSQL as the backend for easy use within teams, and no data corruption unlike MS Access.
+An exceptional, open source database library for Altium, currently supporting MSSQL and SQL Azure as the backend for easy use within teams, and no data corruption unlike MS Access.

-Current part count: 15,559 in over 440 packages.
+Current part count in live database: 15,776 in over 440 packages.

-> This library has been built for high quality data, with high quality footprints and high quality 3D models.
+This library has been built for high quality data, with high quality footprints and high quality 3D models.

 # Why use an Altium DBLib over an Integrated Library?